cheesasaurus/v-rising-mods/Readme.md

 Preparation (only required once): cd to `templates` and install the mod template. `dotnet new install VRisingMods.ModTemplate` cd back to the project root when done.

-1. cd to `Mods` and then use the template. e.g. `dotnet new vrisingmod2 -n NameOfYourMod --use-vcf --description "Description of your mod"`
+1. cd to `Mods` and then use the template. e.g. `dotnet new vrisingmod2 -n NameOfYourMod --description "Description of your mod" --use-bloodstone --use-vcf`

 ## notes